Asian conical hat: Use

 Asian conical hats are, throughout Asia, primarily used as a form of protection from the sun and rain.
 When made of straw or other woven materials, it can be dipped in water and worn as an impromptu evaporative cooling device.

 China

-In China, it was typically associated with farmers, while mandarins wore tighter circular caps, especially in the winter.
-There are several conical hat types worn during the Qing dynasty (see Qing official headwear).
+In China, conical hats were typically associated with farmers, while mandarins wore tighter circular caps, especially in the winter.
+There were several conical hat types worn during the Qing dynasty (see Qing official headwear).

 Japan

 It is also widely understood in East Asia, most notably Japan, where they were known as kasa, as a symbol of Buddhism, as it is traditionally worn by pilgrims and Buddhist monks in search of alms.

 Sturdier, even metal, variants, known as jingasa (battle kasa), were also worn by samurai and foot-soldiers in Japan, as helmets.

+Malaysia

+In the Papar District of Sabah, the conical hat is worn during the sazau or sumazau dances during the harvest festival of Kaamatan by the Kadazan people, while it is also hung in homes as decoration.
+In the past, it was commonly worn by the Kadazan females of the Papar District for protection against sunlight and rain during their agricultural activities.
+Different types of siung also carry their respective meanings; for Kadazan sumandaks who are still unmarried, it is usually with feathers; the flower one usually means already married, while plain either means widowed, a grandmother or elderly.
+Another hint is the silver belt (antique British trade dollar); unmarried Kadazan females usually with four coins, while those married wear only two.
+The siung is further paired with black velvety fabric of sia with gold weave designs and a belt called ikat pinggang and dastar headdress with the same fabric.

 Philippines

-In the Philippines, the salakot is more commonly a pointed dome-shape, rather than conical, with a spike or knob finial.
+In the Philippines, the salakót is more commonly a pointed dome-shape, rather than conical, with a spike or knob finial.
 Unlike most other mainland Asian conical hats, it is characterized by an inner headband in addition to a chinstrap.
 It can be made from various materials including bamboo, rattan, nito, bottle gourd, buri straw, nipa leaves, pandan leaves, and carabao horn.
 The plain type is typically worn by farmers, but nobles in the pre-colonial period (and later principalia in the Spanish period) crafted ornate variations with jewels, precious metals, or tortoiseshell.
 These are considered heirloom objects passed down from generation to generation within families.

-The salakot was also commonly worn by native soldiers in the Spanish colonial army.
+The salakót was also commonly worn by native soldiers in the Spanish colonial army.
 It was adopted by Spanish troops in the early 18th century as part of their campaign uniform.
 In doing so, it became the direct precursor of the pith helmet (still called salacot or salacco in Spanish and French).